gdraheim/zziplib/DEVGUIDE.md

 * `make auto` # update automake variant
 * `make am`   # remake with obsolete autotools
 * consider running alternative cmake variants like ninja and nmake
+* `make new check coverage`
+* update README.md with the result from coverage
 * `git push` # if necessary
 * wait for github workflows to be okay
 * prepare a tmp.changes.txt